vb64/telegram.email.notify/README.md

 This project is an implementation of such a conversion for mailing lists of some popular resources.
 The project is written in python/flask and is intended to be deployed to the Google Cloud Platform AppEngine Standard Environment.

-The current version is located at https://text-transform-198104.appspot.com
+The current version is [located here](https://text-transform-198104.appspot.com).